Saikartik101/cloud-native/README.md

 - **Helm**: Utilized Helm, a package manager for Kubernetes.
 - **Server-side Service Discovery and Load Balancing**: Implemented Kubernetes-based solutions for service discovery and load balancing to optimize microservices communication and performance.

-## Getting Started

-To get started with this project, follow these steps:

-1. Clone this repository.
-2. [Additional setup instructions, if any]
-3. [Instructions for running and testing the microservices]

-## Usage

-[Provide usage examples or instructions here, if applicable]

-## Contributing

-Contributions are welcome!
-Please refer to the [contribution guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the [MIT License](LICENSE).